 Generally speaking one or a few people may wish to speak.
 It totally depends on the attitude of the couple and the relationship of the guests.
 There are a few ways to go about organising this.
 It also lowers the chance guests who are intoxicated from getting up doing the ‘random drunk speech’ specially if they know they are speaking later.

 A good time to have the wedding guests speak is to have them as part of the other speeches.
 Depending on how it is structured (advised down below of how this can be done).
 There are few options regarding this.
 You can have it after all the speech’s excluding the grooms speech as the groom is to have the final word.

 Selectively Choose Beforehand

 There may be guests who are either relatives or family friends who you would like to speak at the wedding.
 These are people who you have known through the years and you and/or they would like to make a toast or a speech for the wedding couple.

 Let People Know In The Wedding Invite

 If you want to open it up to your guests and select speakers beforehand then send it out in addition to the wedding invitation.
 Do not think that everyone will want to speak but the good thing about this method is that no one will feel left out and have something nice to say.
-Include guidelines such as no more than 2 minutes otherwise the speeches could literally go on for hours.
-This is also prevent drunk uncle Garry from getting up mid dinner and toasting something stupid.
+Include guidelines such as no more than 2 minutes otherwise, the speeches could literally go on for hours.
+This also prevents drunk uncle Garry from getting up mid-dinner and toasting something stupid.
 He would have at least prepared something for the right time.